frolicorg/frolic/README.md

 ## Features

-* 🚀 Fast APIs with Rust
+* 🚀 Fast and Scalable APIs with Rust
 * Single API for all your dashboard requirements
 * Automatically generates and execute SQL queries on your database
 * Automatically handles complex table relationships